-I know it sounds weird to add diced apples to a , but this for is delicious.
+I know it sounds weird to add diced apples to a tuna salad, but this lunch recipe for tuna salad with diced apple is delicious.

 We have it on Ritz crackers while binge-watching Dexter or the latest Netflix series.
 Look, we’ve been shut up inside of our homes for a while now.
 There isn’t much to do.
 Don’t judge me:)